decentraland/adr/content/ADR-131-chat-and-friends-protocol.md

 # Benefit

-De/serializing JSON can be very slow and waste a lot of time collecting the garbage.
-Using decentraland protocol and RPC would improve performance and mantainability.
+De/serializing JSON can be very slow and waste much time collecting the garbage.
+Using Decentraland protocol and RPC would improve performance and maintainability.
-Also, developers would be talking in the same language and would not have to replicate definitions in both sides, making it reliable and secure.
+Also, developers would be talking in the same language and would not have to replicate definitions on both sides, making it reliable and secure.
 In the same direction, these features can be extracted in the future into a service that would not run in the Kernel, simplifying code and improving performance.

 # Competition

-Do nothing and continue using the JSON implementation with the before mentioned issues to performance and maintainability.
+Do nothing and continue using the JSON implementation with the before-mentioned issues for performance and maintainability.

 ---